zachvalenta/jvns.ca/source/_posts/2014-09-18-you-can-be-a-kernel-hacker.markdown

 ftrace is totally different from strace. strace traces **system calls** and ftrace traces **kernel functions**.
 Want to know

+TODO TODO TODO

 #### Reason 4: perf

 Your CPU has a whole bunch of different levels of caching (L1!
 L2!) that can have really significant impacts on performance. `perf` is a great tool that will tell you
 * how often the different caches are being used
 * how many CPU cycles your program used (!!)